-While most studies have focused on improving the accuracy and usability of the coordinate based distance estimation systems, other have demonstrated the potential limitations of such schemes.
-For example, [7] shows that the amount of the triangle inequality violations (TIVs) among the Internet hosts are non-negligible and illustrates how the routing policy produces TIVs in the real Internet.
+While most studies have focused on improving the accuracy and usability of the coordinate-based distance estimation systems, others have demonstrated the potential limitations of such schemes.
+For example, [7] shows that the amount of the triangle inequality violations (TIVs) among the Internet hosts is nonnegligible and illustrates how the routing policy produces TIVs in the real Internet.
 They conjecture that TIVs make Euclidean embedding of network distances less accurate.
-[8] proposes new metrics such as relative rank loss to evaluate the performance and show that such schemes tend to perform poorly under these new metrics.
+Reference [8] proposes new metrics such as relative rank loss to evaluate the performance and show that such schemes tend to perform poorly under these new metrics.
 A brief survey of various embedding techniques is found in [8].
-In addition, [9] claims that the coordinate based systems are in general inaccurate and incomplete, and therefore proposes a light weight active measurement scheme for finding the closest node and other related applications.
+In addition, [9] claims that the coordinate-based systems are in general inaccurate and incomplete, and therefore proposes a lightweight active measurement scheme for finding the closest node and other related applications.

-In spite of the aforementioned research on the coordinate based network distance estimation schemes regardless of whether they advocate or question the idea, no attempt has been made to systematically understand the structural properties of Euclidean embedding of Internet nodes based on their pairwise distances: what contributes to the estimation errors?
+In spite of the aforementioned research on the coordinate-based network distance estimation schemes, regardless of whether they advocate or question the idea, no attempt has been made to systematically understand the structural properties of Euclidean embedding of Internet nodes based on their pairwise distances: what contributes to the estimation errors?
 Can such errors be reduced by increasing the dimensionality of embedding?
 More fundamentally, how do we quantify the suitability of Euclidean embedding?
-We believe that such a systematic understanding is crucial for charting the future research directions in developing more accurate, efficient and scalable network distance estimation techniques.
-Our paper is a first attempt in reaching such an understanding, and proposes a simple new hybrid model that combines global Euclidean embedding with local non-Euclidean error adjustment for more accurate and scalable network distance estimation.
+We believe that such a systematic understanding is crucial for charting future research directions in developing more accurate, efficient, and scalable network distance estimation techniques.
+This paper is a first attempt in reaching such an understanding and proposes a simple new hybrid model that combines global Euclidean embedding with local non-Euclidean error adjustment for more accurate and scalable network distance estimation.

-The contributions of our paper are summarized as follows.
+The contributions of this paper are summarized as follows.
 First, by applying the classical scaling and matrix perturbation theory, we establish the (sum of the) magnitude of negative eigenvalues of an appropriately transformed, squared distance matrix as a measure of suitability of Euclidean embedding.
-In particular, existence of negative eigenvalues with large
+In particular, the existence of negative eigenvalues with large magnitude indicates that the set of nodes cannot be embedded well in a Euclidean space with small absolute errors.